walterzy/My-Tour-Of-CPP/11-containers/04-map.md

 ```

 - `map` is essentially the **lookup** we called the function above `get_number()`
-- If a key isn’t found, it is entered into the map with a **default value** for its value
+- If a key isn't found, it is entered into the map with a **default value** for its value
 - The **default value** for an *integer type* is 0;

 - The cost of a map lookup is *O(log(n))* where n is the number of elements in the map.